 We’ve all seen a movie with a character obsessed with cost-cutting or maximizing productivity.
 Some of us have even been lucky enough to watch this character work his micromanaging magic firsthand in our own workplaces.
 Risk management is another area where a lot of people turn a blind eye, assuming it’s only the domain of the office’s anal-compulsive mid-level executive.

 Smart home inspectors know this isn’t true, though.
-Basic steps to manage risk during home inspections are important for preventing claims against you.
-Here are a few measures for home inspectors to manage liability risks without serving as the inspiration for a character in an employee or coworker’s screenplay:
+The basic steps to manage risk during home inspections are important for preventing claims against you.
+Here are some risk management solutions to help home inspectors manage liability risks without serving as the inspiration for a character in an employee or coworker’s screenplay:

 Tip 1: Use a Thorough Pre-Inspection Agreement

 Collaborate with your attorney to create a pre-inspection agreement and have every client sign it prior to inspection.
 Define the aspects your inspection doesn’t cover or guarantee.
 Many home inspectors aren’t engineers, exterminators, or geologists; they can’t provide the same specific, in-depth inspections that specialists can.
 Your home inspectors don’t have X-ray vision (unless you are reading a screenplay) permitting them to see into walls and beneath the ground.
-Inspectors do have tools they can utilize such as thermo cameras and testing, however, if something is not visual it is usually not covered in an inspection.
+Inspectors do have tools they can utilize, such as thermo cameras and testing; however, if something is not visual, it is usually not covered in an inspection.
+Make sure that your clients review and sign the agreement before proceeding with the inspection.

 Tip 2: Create a Record of Inaccessible Areas

-Whether it’s with a camera or a video camera, create a visual record of home inspection including what was inspected and obstructions if present.
+Whether it’s with a camera or a video camera, create a visual record of the home inspection, including written reports, photographs, and notes on what was inspected and obstructions if present.
+Incorporating a risk management strategy like this can help mitigate potential disputes.
 Far more often than not, such documentation from the time of inspection settles disputes in favor of the home inspector.

 An apology or otherwise indicating you may have missed something during a home inspection can be perceived as an admission of guilt.
 If a client contacts you with a complaint, simply provide assurance that you’ll look into it immediately.
 Look back over your report and return to the home to evaluate the merits of the claim.
 Create a thorough record of the call and all your communications.
-Contact your insurance company to put them on notice to ensure you are covered in the event the issue escaltes.
+Contact your Home inspection insurance company or legal counsel to put them on notice to ensure you are covered in the event the issue escalates.

 5 FAQs About Risk Management for Home Inspectors